Looking for Taylor Swift piano songs to play?

 I’ve listed the top 21 easy songs you can learn to play on the piano today.

-I added songs from every album including folklore in the list to provide more options you can choose from.
+I added songs from every album including folklore to the list to provide more options you can choose from.
 Plus, you will find sheet music for each song.
 So, if you decide to learn them, you can instantly have the sheet music.

 Let’s get started.